crowdlingo/course/src/speaking/reading.md

 ## Vocabulary

 <vocab-list>
-- learning
+- travelling
-  - the cognitive process of acquiring skill or knowledge
+  - the act of going from one place to another
-- historical
+- educational
-  - of or relating to the study of history
+  - relating to the process of education
-- remember
+- knowledge
-  - recall knowledge from memory
+  - the psychological result of perception and learning and reasoning
-- linguistic
+- familiar
-  - consisting of or related to language
+  - a person attached to the household of a high official (as a pope or bishop) who renders service in return for support
-- autobiography
+- cultivate
-  - a biography of yourself
+  - foster the growth of
-- different
+- literature
-  - unlike in nature or quality or form or degree
+  - creative writing of recognized artistic value

 <!-- blank -->